Iraqi president names Shia bloc candidate Ali al-Zaidi as PM-designate

 The Iraqi President Nizar Amedi has named Ali al-Zaidi as prime minister-designate, and tasked him with forming a government, Al Jazeera’s correspondent in Iraq has reported.

 Al-Zaidi was named earlier on Monday as the candidate of the Coordination Framework, a coalition of Shia parties that has a majority in parliament.
+His nomination sees him promoted over a pro-Iranian rival.

 Recommended Storieslist of 3 items